myselfsalman/SQL/README.md

 Here, we used AND for multiple condition in the query of where condition

+Now, Order By
+for order by, we use ascending and descending keywords. they are:
+ASC
+DESC

+SELECT * FORM STUDENT ORDER BY COLUMN NAME ASCENDING OR DESCENDING;

 BETWEEN, IN, NOT IN
 THESE THREEE OPERATOR USED FOR SEARCHING DATA IN QUEARY